 The New Testament is not about how to manage nations and societies but about living a godly life in them.
 Paul, as previously explained, urged slaves to "avail yourself of the opportunity" if freedom became possible.
 (1 Corinthians 7:21) Anything more might have gotten the tiny, already beleaguered, Christian communities exterminated for sedition.
 In addition I showed that the Roman Empire practiced infanticide.
 They left hundreds of thousands of infants yearly exposed to die but many were rescued by becoming slaves.
 Outright opposition to slavery without addressing infanticide was tantamount to condoning the murder of infants by opposing the motive for saving them.
 Furthermore, freeworkers in Rome lived at subsistence level – often worse than slaves.
 (Investigator No. 76) Paul advised slaves to excel in good service.
 This was consistent with opposition to slavery since Roman slaves often earned freedom by good service–and then had skills to live above subsistence level.

-The Christian Scriptures therefore had the best anti-slavery advice under prevailing circumstances:
+best anti-slavery advice under prevailing circumstances: